+9. Breach of this policy

-7. Breach of this policy
+Breach of this policy may result in disciplinary action up to and including dismissal.

-- 7.1 Breach of this policy may result in disciplinary action up to and including dismissal - 7.2 The employee may be required to remove any social media content that the school consider to constitute a breach of this policy.
-Failure to comply with such a request may in itself result in disciplinary action. - 7.3 The school considers that valid reasons for checking an employee's internet usage include suspicions that the employee has: - been using social media when they should be working - acted in a way that is in breach of the rules set out in this policy.
+The employee may be required to remove any social media content that the school consider to constitute a breach of this policy.
+Failure to comply with such a request may in itself result in disciplinary action.